Course Outline

 - Automatic stop criteria.

-- Remote capture.
+- Remote capture techniques.

 - Lab exercises.